 Website: Lover’s Cove

 Lover’s Cove is the most popular snorkeling spot on the island.
 The cove itself is absolutely beautiful.
-There are also numerous lookout spots of the cove that make for beautiful ceremony spots.
-This spot is meant for elopements or smaller weddings due to the size of the lookouts and cove itself.
+There are also numerous lookout spots of the cove, like the one pictured here, that make for beautiful ceremony spots.
+This spot is meant for elopements with up to 2 guests due to its small size.

 Little Harbor and Shark Harbor Trail